Region in the dark following crash

-APPROXIMATELY 1669 residents in Airlie Beach and surrounding areas are without power following an incident involving a truck crashing into a power pole on the Bruce Highway this afternoon.
+ABOUT 1669 residents in Airlie Beach and surrounding areas are without power following an incident involving a truck crashing into a power pole on the Bruce Highway this afternoon.

 Flametree, Cannonvale, Shute Harbour, Airlie Beach, Jubilee Pocket and Proserpine are some of the suburbs believed to be affected.